7starsea/py_utilities/README.md

 Although we try to be python2 and python3 compatible, but some may failed under python2, if you find some error under python2, please let me know.

+# What is New
+* add rtn_opt_dates.py for easily generateing a list of dates
+* add linear_regression.py, with extraordinary speed improvement over scikit-learn/linear_model for special use cases.
+We intentionally implement split-conquer method.

 # How to use (examples)
 * python ensure_exists_screen.py test_screen_name
 * python update_json_file.py --update-type update_all examples/test-old.json examples/test.json